squeek502/resinator/docs/index.md

 ## `ACCELERATORS` resource

 - Warning on `SHIFT` or `CONTROL` without `VIRTKEY`
+- Warning on 'ASCII character not equivalent to virtual key code' (example: `"^C", 1, VIRTKEY`)
 - If both `ASCII` and `VIRTKEY` are specified, `VIRTKEY` always takes precedence
 - Things that differ or are unclear from the [documentation](https://learn.microsoft.com/en-us/windows/win32/menurc/accelerators-resource):
   + `options` and `type` can be intermixed, there is no enforced ordering